HuiyingZz/NDDPlus/NDD+.md

 Sometimes chest will spawn under a wooden block, which will cost years to break, and mobs are apporching you every milisecond.
 An axe will slove this issue.

-- **Heart of the Jungle**
+- **Heart of the Jungle** or **Potion Injector**

 Nice healing and foodbar-filling item, but with a long Cooldown so better save it when you really need it.
+I don't use PI myself so no conment about it.

 # Consumables: